stanislawowski/TrollFactory/README.md

 You can also generate many personalities at once:<br>
 `trollfactory --amount 10`

-You can execute `trollfactory --help` to read the full help.
+You can run `trollfactory --help` to read the full help.

 ### Python library
 After installing the TrollFactory Python package, you can use it in your scripts.